Wednesday, January 11, 2012

 1970 Bruins: Harry Sinden.
 A good minor-league player, and an Olympian, but never reached the NHL.

 1971 Canadiens: Al MacNeil.
-A defenseman, probably the first on this list to be good but not great, his career didn't have a whole lot of luck.
+A defenseman, probably the 1st on this list to be good but not great, his career didn't have a whole lot of luck.
 Played for the Leafs before they won their 1960s Cups, the Habs between their '60 and '65 Cups, and the Hawks after their '61 Cup.
 Also an original 1967-68 member of the Penguins.
 His rotten luck continued when he coached the Canadiens in the 1969-70 and 1970-71 seasons -- bracketing the October Crisis in Quebec.
 During the '71 Finals, with the Habs down 3 games to 2 to the Hawks, with a potential Game 7 in Chicago, Henri Richard, the Rocket's much younger brother but also a HOFer, told the French media in Montreal, "MacNeil est incompetent."
 These words, suggesting that MacNeil's inability to speak French left him unable to properly deal with the many players whose ethnicity and language got the team nicknamed "the Flying Frenchmen," stirred up the ethnic, linguistic and political emotions of a city that, without having a wall, was as much divided at the time as Berlin.
 The only thing that could unite the city was the Canadiens, and they won Game 6 at home and Game 7 on the road.
 Afterward, Henri said, "I should've kept my mouth shut."
 As with Irvin in '55, MacNeil was quietly offered another place in the organization, and in came Scotty Bowman, who had coached the St. Louis Blues to the Finals in their first 3 seasons of play, without winning a Finals game, getting swept by the Habs in '68 and '69 and the Bruins in '70, despite a veteran lineup.
 Bowman and the '70s Habs were on their way to becoming the best dynasty in the game's history, as players like Henri and Jean Beliveau were on their way out, while men like Guy Lafleur, Larry Robinson and Ken Dryden were on their way in.
 MacNeil did coach in the NHL again, leading the Flames in 1980 when they moved from Atlanta to Calgary.

 1972 Bruins: Tom Johnson.
 A Hall of Fame defenseman on the 1950s Canadiens.